Andrea Bocelli: 2009: My Christmas, first holiday album

-In North America, Bocelli gave 6 concerts.
-On 28 November, he performed in the BankAtlantic Center, in Ft.
+In North America, Bocelli gave six concerts.
+On 28 November, he performed in the BankAtlantic Center in Ft.
 Lauderdale, Florida.
-He later performed in the Air Canada Centre, in Toronto, Ontario, Canada, in the Izod Center, in East Rutherford, New Jersey, in the William Saroyan Theatre, in Fresno, California (changed from the much larger Save Mart Center due to scheduling conflicts), in the MGM Grand, in Las Vegas, and finally in the Honda Center, in Anaheim, California, on 3, 5, 8, 12 December and 13.
-His last three arena concerts alone grossed a total of over 5,6 million dollars, placing him third on Billboard Magazine's week's Hot Tours ranking, behind the Trans-Siberian Orchestra and Il Divo, who both held over 5 times more concerts worldwide, compared to Bocelli's three in the United States, explaining their better showings.
+Bocelli later performed in the Air Canada Centre in Toronto, Ontario, Canada; in the Izod Center in East Rutherford, New Jersey; in the William Saroyan Theatre in Fresno, California (changed from the much larger Save Mart Center due to scheduling conflicts); in the MGM Grand in Las Vegas; and finally in the Honda Center in Anaheim, California, on 3, 5, 8, 12, and 13 December.
+Bocelli's last three arena concerts alone grossed a total of more than $5.6 million, placing him third on Billboard Magazine week's Hot Tours ranking, behind the Trans-Siberian Orchestra and Il Divo, who both held over five times more concerts worldwide, compared to Bocelli's three in the United States, explaining their better showings.

 In the United States, Bocelli made a number of high-profile TV appearances.
 He first performed "White Christmas" at the 83rd annual Macy's Thanksgiving Day Parade, broadcast live on NBC, 26 November.
-He performed the song again on 30 November during The Today Show also live.
-His appearance on The Oprah Winfrey Show during her Holiday Music Extravaganza, where he sang "What Child Is This", with Mary J. Blige, and later closed the show with Adeste Fideles, was also aired the same day, and was later rebroadcast on 23 December.
-Bocelli also sang "Adeste Fideles" and was interviewed by Barbara Walters and Joy Behar on The View, which aired 2 December, on ABC.
-On 8 December, he performed "Jingle Bells" with The Muppets on The Jay Leno Show.
-He also performed a number of songs from the album, including "The Christmas Song" with Natalie Cole, during a dinner at David Foster's mansion in Malibu, which was featured on The Dr. Phil Show, on 10 December.
-Bocelli also performed "White Christmas" and "Silent Night", on the Larry King Live and Fox & Friends holiday specials, broadcast on 23 December, on CNN, and 19, 24 December and 25, on Fox News.
+Bocelli performed the song again four days later during The Today Show, also live.
+His appearance on The Oprah Winfrey Show during her Holiday Music Extravaganza, where Bocelli sang "What Child Is This" with Mary J. Blige and later closed the show with Adeste Fideles, was also aired the same day; it was rebroadcast on 23 December.
+Bocelli also sang "Adeste Fideles" and was interviewed by Barbara Walters and Joy Behar on The View, which aired on 2 December on ABC.
+Six days later, he performed "Jingle Bells" with The Muppets on The Jay Leno Show.
+Bocelli also performed a number of songs from the album, including "The Christmas Song" with Natalie Cole, during a dinner at David Foster's mansion in Malibu, which was featured on The Dr. Phil Show, on 10 December.
+Bocelli also performed "White Christmas" and "Silent Night" on the Larry King Live and Fox & Friends holiday specials, broadcast on 23 December on CNN, and 19, 24, and 25 December on Fox News.

-In Brazil, following the success of the South American leg of the Incanto tour, where over 100,000 people attended his free concert at the São Paulo's "Parque Indipendencia", earlier in the year, it was announced that Bocelli would hold another Open-Air, entrance free, concert in Florianópolis, on 28 December, where a crowd of about a million people was expected to attend.
+In Brazil, following the success of the South American leg of the Incanto tour, where more than 100,000 people attended his free concert at São Paulo's "Parque Indipendencia" earlier in the year, it was announced that Bocelli would hold another Open-Air free concert in Florianópolis on 28 December, where a crowd of about a million people was expected to attend.
 However, due to financial and political reasons, the concert was later cancelled on short notice, along with all the other events scheduled for Christmas in the city.